The Ballad of the White Horse: Summary

 Chesterton begins his work with a note (in prose) declaring that the poem is not historical.
-He says that he has chosen to place the site of the Battle of Ethandune in the Vale of the White Horse, despite the lack of concrete evidence for this placement (many scholars now believe it was probably fought at Edington, Wiltshire).
+He says that he has chosen to place the site of the Battle of Ethandun in the Vale of the White Horse, despite the lack of concrete evidence for this placement (many scholars now believe it was probably fought at Edington, Wiltshire).
 He says that he has chosen to include legends about Alfred, even if they are historically unlikely.